agilov/yii2-rbac-collector/README.md

-# RBAC configuration stored in separate modules in Yii 2 application
+# Yii 2 RBAC configuration stored in separate modules

-This extension provides layer between Yii 2 AuthManager and access configuration that can be stored in separate config classes into your application modules.
+This extension provides layer between Yii 2 AuthManager and access configuration that can be stored in separate config classes in application modules.

 It is useful for large projects where you have truckload of access rules, roles and other stuff.

-When you organize your RBAC code in modules - you can easy manage it. yii2-rbac-collector - is only console application component - you don't have to change something in your web application - just use Yii::$app->authManager as you used it before.
+When you organize your RBAC code in modules - you can easy manage it.

+It is only console application component - you don't have to change something in your web application - just use Yii::$app->authManager as you used it before.

 ## Installation

-My favorite way to install this extension is through [composer](http://getcomposer.org/download/).
+Install this extension through [composer](http://getcomposer.org/download/).

 Either run